perrettymea/YOLO-WAL-fluid-detection-WCI-data/README.md

 This manual method must be used for all raw files before inference.

 :arrow_forward:If you have other software/code that can extract pings from the water column and represent it as a 2D-cartesian-matrix format (numpy, as with g3D), you can direct it to the neural network for inference.
-As neural networks were not trained on our specific format, be careful to fit with g3D outputs.

 ### Bonus: Water column visualization